ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 1. {{CUID}} by E. Elliott

-An inspection of these implementations and the issues described above has led to this document which attempts to adapt UUIDs to address these issues.
+An inspection of these implementations and the issues described above has led to this document which intends to adapt UUIDs to address these issues.

 # Terminology {#terminology}